-How do you begin a church where people have no idea what church should be?
+How do you plant a church in a place where people have no concept of church?

 That sounds like a real opportunity.
 When the word ‘church’ means boring, irrelevant and outdated, how do you do church?
 When most people are concerned about their health, making ends meet, the security of their friends and family and getting through the day, what does God and the church have to do with that?